 - 1. Update the state-of-the-art for predicting the manoeuvring behaviour of ships, emphasizing developments since the 2014 ITTC Conference.
-The committee report should include sections on: - a. the potential impact of new technological developments on the ITTC - b. developments in manoeuvring and especially course keeping in waves - c. new experiment techniques and extrapolation methods - d. the practical applications of computational methods to manoeuvring predictions and scaling, including CFD methods - e. the need for R&D for improving methods of model experiments, numerical modelling and full-scale measurements - f. the effects of free surface, roll, sinkage, heel and trim in numerical simulation of manoeuvring. - 2.
-During the first year, review ITTC Recommended Procedures relevant to manoeuvring, including CFD procedures, and - a. identify any requirements for changes in the light of current practice and, if approved by the Advisory Council, update them,
+The committee report should include sections on: - a. the potential impact of new technological developments on the ITTC - b. developments in manoeuvring and especially course keeping in waves - c. new experiment techniques and extrapolation methods - d. the practical applications of computational methods to manoeuvring predictions and scaling, including CFD methods - e. the need for R&D for improving methods of model experiments, numerical modelling and fullscale measurements - f. the effects of free surface, roll, sinkage, heel and trim in numerical simulation of manoeuvring.

-- b. identify the need for new procedures and outline the purpose and contents of these. - 3.
-Coordinate and exchange information with the Specialist Committee on Ice with regard to the possible updating of ITTC Recommended Procedure 7.5-02-04-02.3, Manoeuvring in Ice. - 4.
+- 2. During the first year, review ITTC Recommended Procedures relevant to manoeuvring, including CFD procedures, and - a.
+Identify any requirements for changes in the light of current practice and, if approved by the Advisory Council, update them - b.
+Identify the need for new procedures and outline the purpose and contents of these. - 3.
+Liaise with the Specialist Committee on Ice with regard to the possible updating of ITTC Recommended Procedure 7.5-02-04-02.3, Manoeuvring in Ice. - 4.
 Update ITTC Recommended Procedure 7.5-04-02-01, Full Scale Manoeuvring Trials Procedure.
 Include consideration of full scale to model scale correlation.
 In particular, examine the model scale to full scale correlation of steering control in manoeuvring. - 5.
-Update ITTC Recommended Procedure 7.5-02-06-02, Captive Model Test Procedure, with particular attention to the use of PMM and hexapod. - Continue work in order to have a full set of benchmark data for each of the benchmark hulls (KVLCC2, KCS, 5415, HTC, SUBOFF and S175 - manoeuvring in waves). - 7.
+Update ITTC Recommended Procedure 7.5-02-06-02, Captive Model Test Procedure, with particular attention to the use of PMM and hexapod. - 6.
+Continue work in order to have a full set of benchmark data for each of the benchmark hulls (KVLCC2, KCS, 5415, HTC, SUBOFF and S175 manoeuvring in waves). - 7.
 Extend the uncertainty analysis for captive model tests from measurements towards a new procedure that provides the uncertainty analysis for the use of captive model tests in the predictions of manoeuvring.
-Elaborate with an example. - 8.
-Develop a procedure for verification and validation of ship manoeuvring simulation methods, including CFD. - 9.
-Conduct a concise review and report on the specific aspects of the manoeuvring of vessels in restricted waters such as ports and harbours.
+Elaborate with an example.

-- 10. Review testing methods for ships in ports and harbours, including ship mooring loads, safe speed limits for moving and its impact on moored vessels, manoeuvring concerns such as squat and bank effects. - 11.
-Early in the period, organize a joint workshop on manoeuvring in waves with the Seakeeping and the Stability in Waves Committees and the Specialist Committee on Performance of Ships in Service, for example on the subject of minimum power requirements for safe manoeuvring in adverse sea conditions and model testing methods to investigate this.
+- 8. Develop a procedure for verification and validation of ship manoeuvring simulation methods, including CFD. - 9.
+Review testing methods for ships in ports and harbours, including ship mooring loads, safe speed limits for moving and its impact on moored vessels, manoeuvring concerns such as squat and bank effects. - 10.
+Conduct a concise review and report on the specific aspects of the manoeuvring of vessels in restricted waters such as ports and harbours. - 11.
+Organize a joint workshop on manoeuvring in waves with the Seakeeping and the Stability in Waves Committees and the Specialist Committee on Performance of Ships in Service, for example on the subject of minimum power requirements for safe manoeuvring in adverse sea conditions and model testing methods to investigate this.